Tell us about your production challenge

 In aquafeed, you can find three types of pellets: floating pellets, sinking pellets, and slow-sinking pellets, because not all aquatic species eat at the same height of the water column.
 In the case of bottom feeders such as shrimp, river crab, sea bass, and some species of catfish, they eat sinking pellets.
 Contrary to tilapia and carp that feeds from the surface with floating pellets.
 Sinking pellets production must control water stability to preserve the quality and form of the pellets, avoiding nutrients’ dissolution in the water.

-Which sinking pellets equipment do you need?
+Which sinking pellets technology do you need?

 a pellet hardness tester